Shubham0315/AWS-S3/README.md

 - Default encryption
 - Server access logging  :- to attach policies for using buckets/user actions restrictor in short
 - Object locking  :- once we upload object to bucket and we dont want anyone to access it/modify as it might contain sensitive information.
+- Static website hosting :- S3 is cheapest service to host static website
+- Bucket permissions :-    If organisation members have access to buckets, they can access it, read info.
+As devops engineer, I want to store very sensitive info of specific project.
+Even if people from other project have access to S3 as part of IAM policies, they can access every S3 bucket.
+But I want to restrict access them specifically to a specific bucket.
+We can do this using bucket permissions.
+So even if someone has misconfigured IAM rules/policies, as a bucket owner I can restrict bucket access using bucket permissions.

 ------------------------------------------------------------------------------------------